Algorithms for weighted independent transversals and strong colouring: Introduction

-In particular, Corollary~\ref{maxdegalg2} has Corollary~\ref{maxdegalg} as a special case (for constant $\Delta(G)$, we can take $\epsilon = \tfrac{1}{ 2 \Delta(G)}$), and is also stronger than all the previous LLL-based results (since we can also take $\epsilon$ to be an arbitrary fixed constant and allow $\Delta(G)$ to vary freely).
+In particular, Corollary~\ref{maxdegalg2} has Corollary~\ref{maxdegalg} as a special case (for constant $\Delta$, we can take $\epsilon = \tfrac{1}{ 2 \Delta}$), and is also stronger than all the previous LLL-based results (since we can also take $\epsilon$ to be an arbitrary fixed constant and allow $\Delta$ to vary freely).

-The overall construction has three main phases.
+The overall construction has three phases.
 In the first phase, in Section~\ref{FWPIT}, we develop an algorithm $\FWPIT$ which is an initial attempt to achieve Theorem~\ref{main}.
 This uses a streamlined and algorithmic version of a construction of Aharoni, Berger, and Ziv \cite{Aharoni2007}, overcoming some technical challenges in the analysis stemming from the fact that constellations provided by $\FITBD$ are slightly ``defective'' and only approximately dominate parts of the graph $G$, as compared to the non-constructive combinatorial bounds.
 On its own, this algorithm has two severe limitations: while its runtime is polynomial in $n$, it is exponential in both the blocksize $b$ and the number of bits of precision used to specify the weight function $w$.

-In the second phase, discussed in Section~\ref{provemain}, we use an algorithmic version of the LLL from \cite{moser-tardos} to sparsify the graph.
-Given a regular vertex partition with blocksize $b \geq (2+\epsilon) \Delta(G)$, where $\epsilon$ is an arbitrary constant, this effectively reduces the blocksize $b$ and the degree $\Delta(G)$ to constant values, at which point $\FWPIT$ can be used.
-Unfortunately, a number of error terms accumulate in this process, including concentration losses from the degree reduction and quantization errors due to the pseudo-polynomial $\FWPIT$ algorithm.
-As a consequence, this only gives an IT of weight $(1-\lambda) w(G)/b$, where $\lambda$ is some arbitrarily small constant.
+In the second phase, discussed in Section~\ref{provemain}, we use an algorithmic version of the LLL from Moser \& Tardos \cite{moser-tardos} to sparsify the graph.
+Given a vertex partition with blocksize $b \geq (2+\epsilon) \Delta$, where $\epsilon$ is an arbitrary constant, this effectively reduces the blocksize $b$ and the degree $\Delta$ to constant values, at which point $\FWPIT$ can be used.
+Unfortunately, a number of error terms accumulate in this process, including concentration losses from the degree reduction and quantization errors from the $\FWPIT$ algorithm.
+As a consequence, this only gives an IT of weight $(1-\lambda) w(G)/b$, where $\lambda$ is an arbitrarily small constant.

 In the third phase, carried out in Section~\ref{sec:LP}, we overcome this limitation by ``oversampling'' the high-weight vertices, giving the final result of Theorem~\ref{main}.
 For maximum generality, we analyse this in terms of a linear programming (LP) formulation related to a construction of \cite{Aharoni2007}.